As Zeebe processes jobs and processes, or performs internal maintenance (e.g. raft failover), it generates an ordered stream of records.

 Whenever a node becomes the leader for a partition, it runs an instance of an exporter stream processor.

 This stream processor creates exactly one instance of each configured exporter, and forwards every record written on the stream to each of these in turn.

 This implies there will be exactly one instance of every exporter for every partition.
 If you have four partitions, and at least four threads for processing, there are potentially four instances of your exporter exporting simultaneously.

 Zeebe only guarantees at-least-once semantics.
 That is, a record is seen at least once by an exporter, maybe more.
 Cases where this may happen include:

 - During reprocessing after raft failover (i.e. new leader election)

 - On error if the position is not yet updated

 To reduce the amount of duplicate records an exporter processes, the stream processor keeps track of the position of the last successfully exported record for every single exporter.
 The position is sufficient since a stream is an ordered sequence of records whose position is monotonically increasing.
 This position is set by the exporter once it can guarantee a record is successfully updated.

-Although Zeebe tries to reduce the amount of duplicate records an exporter has to handle, it is likely it will have to.
+Although Zeebe tries to reduce the amount of duplicate records an exporter must handle, it is likely it will have to.
 Therefore, it is necessary that export operations be idempotent.
-This can be implemented either in the exporter itself, but if it exports to an external system, it is recommended you perform deduplication there to reduce the load on Zeebe itself.
-Refer to the exporter-specific documentation for how this is meant to be achieved. :::
+This can be implemented either in the exporter itself, but if it exports to an external system, it is recommended you perform deduplication there to reduce the load on Zeebe.
+Refer to the exporter-specific documentation for how this is meant to be achieved.

 If an error occurs during the